nishidha89/Spotify-Usage-Pattern/README.md

 # Suggestions
 To attract people to switch from free to premium subscription plan we can:

-Promote more relaxation playlists in Spotify advertisement;
+Highlight the promotion of relaxation-themed playlists in Spotify advertisements, emphasizing their potential to attract users and enhance engagement with the platform.
-Better promote it in evening/ night hours, while users using app more frequently.
-Push ad notificiations from app better send in evening hours;
+It will be benefitial to promote these playlist in evening/ night hours when users use this app more frequently Send push notifications from the app during the evening hours for better engagement of users.
-I think it will be beneficial to promote some 1-3 months no-charge Premium plan subscribtions for those, who uses app for more than a year, so they can really experience the difference;
+Can propose offering complimentary 1-3 month Premium subscriptions to users with a history of over a year on the app, enabling them to truly appreciate the enhanced features and benefits
-Make more advertisement of Student and Family plan subscriptions, since most of the dwellers of the local community are young women.
+Increase advertising efforts for Student and Family plan subscriptions, as they are favored by the majority of the local community residents, who are predominantly young women.